Locations:

 A note from Cleveland Clinic

 Eastern equine encephalitis (EEE) is a virus that spreads to people through bites from an infected mosquito.
 It can be challenging to detect on your own, as symptoms may resemble the flu.
 Let your healthcare provider know if you were recently bitten by a mosquito and experienced symptoms of EEE.
-As there isn’t a human vaccine available for EEE, you can protect yourself from mosquito bites by wearing insecticide and long pants or long-sleeve shirts when you go outdoors.
+As there isn’t a human vaccine available for EEE, you can protect yourself from mosquito bites by applying an EPA-approved mosquito repplent and wearing long pants or long-sleeve shirts when you go outdoors.

 Medically Reviewed